Updated: Aug 24

-As the Union forces moved south, slaves left the plantations to join up.
-They were inspired by ex-slave Frederick Douglass, who proclaimed, “Who would be free themselves must strike the blow.”
+As the Union forces moved south, enslaved people left the plantations to join up.
+They were inspired by the formerly enslaved Frederick Douglass, who proclaimed, “Who would be free themselves must strike the blow.”

 The modern re-enactment troop, according to Algernon Ward, who serves as a sergeant, was joined by New Jersey residents eager to uncover and understand the vital role African Americans played in the Civil War.
 One of them, Fred Minus, is the great-great-grandson of Civil War soldier John Henry Minus.